He gives power to the weak. He increases the strength of him who has no might. Isaiah 41:29

 Hezekiah answered, “They have seen all that is in my house.
 There is nothing among my treasures that I have not shown them.”

-5 Then Isaiah said to Hezekiah, “Hear the word of the Lord of Hosts: 6 ‘The days are coming when all that is in your house, and that which your fathers have stored up until today, will be carried to Babylon.
+5 Then Isaiah said to Hezekiah, “Hear the word of the Lord of Hosts: 6 ‘The days are coming when all that is in your house, and that which your fathers have stored up until today, will be taken to Babylon.
 Nothing will be left,’ says the Lord.
-7 ‘They will take away some of your descendants who will be born to you, whom you shall father, and they will be eunuchs in the king of Babylon’s palace.’ ”
+7 ‘They will take some of your descendants who will be born to you, whom you shall father, and they will be eunuchs in the king of Babylon’s palace.’ ”

 8 Then Hezekiah said to Isaiah, “The word of the Lord which you have spoken is good.”
 He said moreover, “For there will be peace and truth in my days.”

-3 The voice of one who calls out,
+3 The voice of one calling:

 “Prepare the way of the Lord in the wilderness!